-Peter has also been involved in the FOI field for 25 years.
+Peter has also been involved in the FOI field for 35 years.
 He was a consultant to the NSW Premier's Department during the initial phase of introduction of the FOI Act and extensively involved in training in the state and local government sectors.

 Peter was Deputy Chair of the Independent Audit of Free Speech in Australia, commissioned by Australia's Right to Know (2007), and a member of the Australian Law Reform Commission Advisory Committee for its reference on secrecy provisions in Commonwealth laws (2008-2009).
 In 2013 he was appointed to the NSW Information Advisory Committee.
-He provides advice and assistance on information access and related issues.